Skip to content

 There are multiple ways to achieve the desired solution, try around!

-Dealing with large JSON objects and outputting it to stdout may result in not being able to scroll back far enough to see the start of your task or playbook.
+Dealing with large JSON objects and outputting it to stdout may result in not being able to scroll back far enough in your VScode terminal to see the start of your task or playbook.

 You can adjust the VScode configuration yourself.